 No assurances can be given that we will not experience liquidity problems because of adverse market conditions or other unfavorable events or if we do not obtain sufficient additional financing on a timely basis.
-If, at any time, additional capital or borrowing capacity is required beyond amounts internally generated or available through existing credit facilities or in traditional debt or equity financings, we would consider:
+If, at any time, additional capital or borrowing capacity is required beyond amounts internally generated or available through existing credit facilities or in traditional debt financings, we would consider:

-- requesting waivers or amendments with respect to our credit facilities, the availability and terms of which would be subject to market conditions; - further reducing our expenses and capital expenditures, which would likely impair our ability to increase revenue; - selling assets; - issuing debt securities which may have structural or other priorities over our existing notes; or - issuing equity securities that would be dilutive to existing shareholders.
+- requesting waivers or amendments with respect to our credit facilities, the availability and terms of which would be subject to market conditions; - o further reducing our expenses and capital expenditures, which would likely impair our ability to increase revenue; - o selling assets; - o issuing debt securities which may have structural or other priorities over our existing notes; or - o issuing debt or equity at the Charter or Charter Holdco level, the proceeds of which could be loaned or contributed to us.

 If the above strategies were not successful, ultimately, we could be forced to restructure our obligations or seek protection under the bankruptcy laws.
-In addition, if we need to raise additional capital through the issuance of equity or find it necessary to engage in a recapitalization or other similar transaction, our shareholders could suffer significant dilution and our noteholders might not receive all principal and interest payments to which they are contractually entitled.
+In addition, if we find it necessary to engage in a recapitalization or other similar transaction, our noteholders might not receive all principal and interest payments to which they are contractually entitled.